irenidae/matrix-synapse-dev-wizard/README.md

 Fast setup wizard for a Matrix Synapse test environment — a set of scripts that prepares a VPS, configures a Synapse server, and wires it with tools for developing bots, plugins, and web clients.

+## Donate

+If this project is useful to you, consider supporting its development:

+XMR: `49nS2i9pTLVYbqv5tUaCGCNSeHQLQkB92QbhbArm14CE77EBf4ewBmPhwuPRfZcJ6GW91Exa399uyLMQXCHZ8S4VNWYmjoN`

+Donations are optional but highly appreciated.